scientific-python/spatch/docs/source/design_choices.md

 NetworkX for example did chose to do it and that is very much a valid choice.
 It even has mechanisms for caching such conversions.

-Spatch still allows backends to do conversions, but we ask the backendto take handle it.
+Spatch still allows backends to do conversions, but we ask the backend to handle it.
 The main downside is that if you wish to enable all functions for a specific type, you have to implement them all.
 Most of them could just be stubs that convert inputs, call the original function